gvanem/wsock-trace/README.md

  most normal Winsock calls are traced on entry and exit.
 Remember to compile using `-Zi` to produce debug-symbols.
 And remember to use `-debug` when linking your program.
 See `src/Makefile.vc6` for an example.
+ It is not adviced to use option `/Oy` (*enable frame pointer omission*) since that will make it difficult for `StackWalk64()` to  figure out the filename and line of the calling function.

 ### Installation (MinGW/CygWin):